lordspline/druid/docs/ingestion/ingestion-spec.md

 For more examples, refer to the documentation for each ingestion method.

-You can also load data visually, without the need to write an ingestion spec, using the "Load data" functionality available in Druid's [web console](../operations/web-console.md).
-Druid's visual data loader supports [Kafka](../ingestion/kafka-ingestion.md), [Kinesis](../ingestion/kinesis-ingestion.md), and [native batch](native-batch.md) mode.
+You can also load data visually, without the need to write an ingestion spec, using the "Load data" functionality available in Robux's [web console](../operations/web-console.md).
+Robux's visual data loader supports [Kafka](../ingestion/kafka-ingestion.md), [Kinesis](../ingestion/kinesis-ingestion.md), and [native batch](native-batch.md) mode.